 - 11.1.
-NASCAR Division will follow the F.I.R.S.T license progression requirement and the following series will constitute the NASCAR divisions.
+NASCAR Division will follow the F.I.R.S.T. license progression requirement and the following series will constitute the NASCAR divisions.
 (See Table 11.1) - 11.2.
-Points will be calculated in the same way as the FIRST-sanctioned series (Ref: Section 4.6) in all NASCAR Divisions with the exception of the NASCAR iRacing.com Pro Series and NASCAR iRacing.com Series World Championship Drivers World Championship. - 11.3.
+Points will be calculated in the same way as the F.I.R.S.T.-sanctioned series (Ref: Section 4.6) in all NASCAR Divisions with the exception of the NASCAR iRacing.com Pro Series and NASCAR iRacing.com Series World Championship Drivers World Championship.

+- 11.3.
 The NASCAR iRacing.com Series World Championship will use the NASCAR-Sanctioned Points system without averaging. - 11.4.
 All NASCAR iRacing.com Series World Championship Races will have at least one live Race Steward physically present during races. - 11.5.
 NASCAR Competition Advisory Board - 11.5.1.
 Members will include iRacing.com Staff and NASCAR Staff. - 11.5.2.
-All appeals will be heard by the iRacing.com Appeals board that will contain at least one NASCAR official. - 11.5.3.
+All appeals will be heard by the F.I.R.S.T.
+Appeals Committee that will contain at least one NASCAR official. - 11.5.3.
 Appeals of penalties involving NASCAR Sanctioned events will be submitted to Appeal@iracing.com using the format as outlined in Section 9 of this document.